Exporting a Fault

 When you import the resulting file in Kingdom, you should specify the format as GeoQuest IESX11 in order to edit the faults.

-Note: For more information on exporting a fault as a GeoQuest IESX or a GoCAD file, see How do I import or export faults?
+Note: For more information on exporting a fault, see How do I import or export faults?